formatjs/formatjs/packages/formatjs/packages/intl-messageformat/README.md

 #### Locale Resolution

-`IntlMessageFormat` uses a locale resolution process similar to that of the built-in `Intl` APIs to determine which locale data to use based on the `locales` value passed to the constructor.
+`IntlMessageFormat` uses `Intl.NumberFormat.supportedLocalesOf()` to determine which locale data to use based on the `locales` value passed to the constructor.
 The result of this resolution process can be determined by call the `resolvedOptions()` prototype method.

-The following are the abstract steps `IntlMessageFormat` goes through to resolve the locale value:

-* If no extra locale data is loaded, the locale will _always_ resolved to `"en"`.

-* If locale data is missing for a leaf locale like `"fr-FR"`, but there _is_ data for one of its ancestors, `"fr"` in this case, then its ancestor will be used.

-* If there's data for the specified locale, then that locale will be resolved; i.e.,

-    ```js
-    var mf = new IntlMessageFormat('', 'en-US');
-    assert(mf.resolvedOptions().locale === 'en-US'); // true
-    ```

-* The resolved locales are now normalized; e.g., `"en-us"` will resolve to: `"en-US"`.

-_Note: When an array is provided for `locales`, the above steps happen for each item in that array until a match is found._

 #### `resolvedOptions()` Method